wlib/liste/README.md

 ## Installation

-It doesn't get that much harder than this:
+It doesn't get that much easier than this:

 + `sudo gem install liste`
 + `printf "\nliste login" >> ~/.bashrc`